danschlz/danschulz.github.io/books.md

   - _Twilight of the Idols_
   - _Ecce Homo_
 - Mencken, _The Philosophy of Friedrich Nietzsche_
+- La Rochefoucauld, _Collected Maxims and Other Reflections_
 - Hofstadter, _Godel, Escher, Bach_
 - Palaver, _Rene Girard's Mimetic Theory_
 - Popper